electromute/gnip-dotnet/README.txt

 = Unit Tests Tips =
 NUnit tests are set up for these libraries.
 There are unit tests and integration tests.
 They live in Gnip.ClientTest.
-The parameters for the tests are setup in Gnip.ClientTest/App.config.
+The parameters for the tests are configured in Gnip.ClientTest/App.config.
 You will want to create a producer at http://prod.gnipcentral.com/.
 Under 'your publishers' select 'create a new one'.
 Then use the pubisher name in the app.config file. an file names Gnip.ClientTest/gnip.nuit exists for the nunit client application.